mavryk-network/mavryk-taquito/docs/tutorial.md

 Running `npx ts-node index.ts` should now show the spendable balance of the specified address.
 This balance is in units of Mumav (micro Mav).
 Mav is the currency of Mavryk, its code is `MVRK`, and the symbol is `ṁ`.
 1 Mav is 1,000,000 Mumav.

 Congratulations!
-You have just interacted with the Mavryk blockchain using Taquito.
-In the next section, we will establish a high-level understanding of the blockchain, Mavryk, dApps, and Taquito.
-If you are already familiar with these concepts, you can skip to [Sending a Transfer operation to the blockchain using Taquito](#sending-operations).
+You have just interacted with the Mavryk blockchain using Webmavryk.
+In the next section, we will establish a high-level understanding of the blockchain, Mavryk, dApps, and Webmavryk.
+If you are already familiar with these concepts, you can skip to [Sending a Transfer operation to the blockchain using Webmavryk](#sending-operations).

 ## What is a blockchain?
 The blockchain is a way to trust a network of computers run by strangers (so you don't have to trust the individual people).
 It might seem impossible, but it works.
 How?